The Art of War (Bone Thugs-n-Harmony album)

-The Art of War is the third studio album by hip hop group Bone Thugs-N-Harmony which was released on July 29, 1997.
+The Art of War is the third studio album by American hip hop group Bone Thugs-n-Harmony which was released on July 29, 1997.
 The album sold 394,000 units in its first week of release.
 The album was certified quadruple Platinum by the RIAA in June 1998.
 It was the first double-album from Bone Thugs-n-Harmony.
 The album included the platinum-single "Look into My Eyes", and the gold-single "If I Could Teach the World".
 The whole album is produced by DJ U-Neek.

-A sequel to the album The Art of War: World War III was released on December 10, 2013.
+A sequel to the album, The Art of War World War 3, was released on December 10, 2013.